Discontinuous Galerkin methods for the Laplace-Beltrami operator on point cloud: Numerical results

-In the following, we present numerical solutions of the DG method on the patches reconstructed from the torus point cloud.
+Numerical results of the DG method on the patches reconstructed from the torus point cloud are collected here.
 Similar to the last example, we start with the Laplace-Beltrami equation \eqref{eq:Lap_Bel}.
-The cooked up exact solution is $u(x) = x_1-x_2$ and then the right hand side function $f(x)$ can be simply computed.
+The cooked up exact solution is $u(x) = x_1-x_2$, and then the right-hand side function $f(x)$ can be simply computed.
 We set $k = l = p$ for some $p=1,\ldots,4$.
 The numerical errors are documented in Figure \ref{fig:torus_fem}.
-From there we can spot the optimal convergence rates for both $L^2$ and $H^1$ errors.
+From there, we can spot the optimal convergence rates for both $L^2$ and $H^1$ errors.

 For the comparison of eigenvalues for the Laplace-Beltrami operator, it is different to the unit sphere case, as the exact eigenvalues of the Laplace-Beltrami operator on a torus are not known to us.
-To study the convergence rates, we use the following relative error
+To study the convergence rates, we use the following quotient

 where $h_{j}$ is the mesh-size on the $j$th level of meshes.
-The numerical results are reported in Figure \ref{fig:torus_eigen2} for $k=l=2$.
+The numerical results are reported in Figure \ref{fig:torus_eigen} Left (a) for $k=l=2$.
 We compare the first five nontrivial eigenvalues.
 What stands out in this figure is that $4$th order convergence is shown up, which seems indicate $\mathcal{O}(\max\set{h^{2l},h^{k+2}})$ bounds for eigenvalue approximation when $k$ is even.
-In Figure \ref{fig:torus_eigen4}, we display the eigenvalue approximation error when $k=l=4$.
+In Figure \ref{fig:torus_eigen} Right (b), we display the eigenvalue approximation error when $k=l=4$.
 Superconvergence of the geometric approximations are presented again in both the even-order polynomial cases.
 This kind of superconvergence results may deserve further investigation.